Bruce Westerman: Tenure

 In 2015, Westerman cosponsored a resolution to amend the US constitution to ban same-sex marriage.

 On June 20, 2017, as the only certified forester in the House, Westerman introduced H.R.2936 - Resilient Federal Forests Act of 2017, providing for the culling of overgrown federally managed woods.
 After passing the House, it was introduced in the Senate on November 2, 2017, where it failed.

 Westerman voted for the Tax Cuts and Jobs Act of 2017.

 In December 2020, Westerman was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

+Westerman voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

 During the 2021 Capitol riot, Westerman, left behind in House minority leader Kevin McCarthy's office when he was evacuated by security, took a Civil War sword from a shattered display for protection and hid from rioters on a toilet.

 As of October 2021, Westerman had voted in line with Joe Biden's stated position 8% of the time.

+In the October 2023 Speaker of the United States House of Representatives election, Westerman received one vote for speaker from representative Pete Stauber of Minnesota.